jt827859032/DRRN-pytorch/README.md

 ### Performance
   - We provide a ***rough*** pretrained DRRN_B1U25 [model](/model) trained on [291](/data/Train_291) images with data augmentation.
 The mdoel can achive a better performance with a smart optimization strategy.
 For the DRRN_B1U9 implementation, you can manually modify the number of recursive blocks [here](/drrn.py#L26:18).
   - The same adjustable gradient clipping's implementation as original paper.
   - No bias is used in this implementation.
-The same adjustable gradient clipping's implementation as original paper.
   - No batch normalization is used in this implementation.
   - Performance in PSNR on Set5